radzionc/increaser/prompts/context.md

 - An image: uploaded by the user
 - An emoji: to represent the attribute
 - A description: e.g., "I have a loving partner who supports me in everything I do."

-The "Board" subpage displays all vision attributes as a gallery of images.

 The "Explore" subpage contains a list of suggested vision attributes to give users ideas for their vision board and help them define their perfect life.
 The user can add a suggested vision attribute to their vision board.